lime-rt/lime/doc/usermanual.rst

 An example of when this might be useful is if a density for electrons is provided, they being of collisional importance, but it is not desired to include electrons in the sum when calculating nmol values.
 In that case one would set the appropriate value of nMolWeights to zero.

 The final one of the density-linked parameters controls how the dust mass density and hence opacity is calculated.
-This again involves a weighted sum of provided density values, and this parameter allows the user to specify the weights to be used.

 .. code:: c

-    (double) par->dustWeights[i] (optional)
+    (double) par->collPartMolWeights[i] (optional)

 .. note::

-   The calculation of dust mass density at present makes use of a hard-wired average gas density value of 2.4, appropriate to a mix of 90% molecular hydrogen and 10% helium.
-The only way to compensate for this hard-wired value is to scale all the values of `par->dustWeights` accordingly.
+   The calculation of dust mass density in LIME<1.6 made use of a hard-wired average gas density value of 2.4, appropriate to a mix of 90% molecular hydrogen and 10% helium.
+This older formula will be used if none of the current four parameters are set.

-If none of the three density-linked parameters is provided, LIME will attempt to guess the information, in a manner as close as possible to the way it was done in version 1.5 and earlier.
+If none of the four density-linked parameters are provided, LIME will attempt to guess the information, in a manner as close as possible to the way it was done in version 1.5 and earlier.
 This is safe enough when a single density value is returned, and only H2 provided as collision partner in the moldata file(s), but more complicated situations can very easily result in the code guessing wrongly.
-For this reason we encourage users to make use of these three parameters, although in order to preserve backward compatibility with old model.c files, we have not (yet) made them mandatory.
+For this reason we encourage users to make use of these four parameters, although in order to preserve backward compatibility with old model.c files, we have not (yet) made them mandatory.

 .. code:: c